-The Healer's Art Elective Course is an extracurricular activity, which addresses issues not covered by standard curricular activities - i.e. each individual participant's fundamental, personal sense of meaning underlying their commitment to medicine as a calling, as well as a profession.
-It was designed by Dr Rachel Naomi Remen at UCSF and has been adopted by over 50 US Medical Schools.
+The Healer's Art Elective Course is an extracurricular activity, which addresses issues not covered by standard curricular activities - i.e. each individual participant's fundamental, personal sense of meaning underlying their commitment to medicine as a

 The course is experiential in nature and is based on the discovery model.
 It does not teach as such, or provide answers.
-Faculty and students meet on an equal basis to form a community of investigation, to share their personal experiences and insights nonjudgmentally, on topics such as "Sharing Grief and Healing Loss" and "Allowing Awe in Medicine".
+Faculty and students meet on an equal basis to form a community of investigation, to share their personal experiences and insights non-judgmentally, on topics such as "Sharing Grief and Healing Loss" and "Allowing Awe in Medicine".